chasinglulu/qemu/docs/system/arm/xlnx-versal-virt.rst

 - QEMU provides 8 virtio-mmio virtio transports; these start at address ``0xa0000000`` and have IRQs from 111 and upwards.

+Enabling eMMC
+"""""""""""""
+In order to enable eMMC pass the following machine property "emmc=on".
+ex:

+        "-M xlnx-versal-virt,emmc=on"

+Above switch would configure SDHCI0 to accept eMMC.
+More details on eMMC emulation can be found in docs/devel/emmc.txt.

+Below is the command to pass eMMC device.

+        "-drive file=emmc.img,if=none,id=emmc,format=raw
+        -device emmc,drive=emmc,id=emmc0,bus=/sdhci0/sd-bus"

 Running
 """""""